 As this topic is extensive, we have written an article on where to stay in Yosemite National Park.
 However, in this article we wanted to tell you very briefly where to sleep in Yosemite.

 We will divide it into two sections: accommodations within Yosemite National Park and accommodations near Yosemite National Park.
 In addition to recommending some of the best hotels in Yosemite, we will tell you the options you have for camping.

 Yosemite is one of the most visited national parks in the United States, so if you don’t plan your trip ahead of time, it can be difficult to find accommodation.
 These are the three best options if you want to sleep in Yosemite National Park:

 If you decide to stay outside Yosemite National Park, here is a list of the best accommodation per the four park entrances we spoke of earlier:

 Arch Rock entrance is the closest to Yosemite Valley, making it a popular area to stay in.
 The nearest towns are El Portal and Mariposa.
 Following are suitable accommodation we found in these two locations:

 HOTELS NEAR BIG OAK FLAT ENTRANCE

-If at the time of your booking you do not find anything available for your dates, I recommend looking for accommodation in the surroundings of Groveland.
+If you do not find anything available for your dates at the time of booking, I recommend trying Groveland.